SourLemonJuice/VRChat-OSC-Shell/README.md

 Run with `help`/`--help`/`-h` to get help information

-Chatbox mode look like this: `execName chatbox "Hello Chatbox"`
+Chatbox mode look like this: `vrchat-osc chatbox "Hello Chatbox"`

 Every flags are all unstable